Skip to content

 3.3 Exception Safety Levels

-From the perspective of exception safety, functions can be divided into three levels:
+From the perspective of exception safety, functions can be categorized into three levels:

-No guarantee: If an exception occurs, the object may be left in an inconsistent state, and resources may leak.
-This is the worst case, but also the most common to encounter—whenever you use raw new/delete without wrapping them in RAII.
+No guarantee: If an exception occurs, the object may be left in an inconsistent state, and resources might leak.
+This is the worst scenario, but it is also the most common—especially if you are using raw new/delete without wrapping them in RAII.

-Basic guarantee: If an exception occurs, the object is left in a valid but unspecified state, and no resources are leaked.
+Basic guarantee: If an exception occurs, the object remains in a valid but unspecified state, and no resources are leaked.
 All standard library containers provide at least the basic guarantee.

 Strong guarantee: If an exception occurs, the operation is completely rolled back, and the object state is exactly the same as before the call.
 This is typically implemented using the "copy-and-swap" idiom.

 In embedded development, the basic guarantee is usually sufficient.
-Pursuing the strong guarantee is ideal, but the implementation cost is often very high—you need to create a complete backup before each operation, which is not friendly to resource-constrained systems.
+Pursuing the strong guarantee is ideal, but the implementation cost is often high—you would need to create a full backup before every operation, which is not friendly for resource-constrained systems.

 3.4 Exception Specifications